 The shortest road trip of the bunch, this epic mountain road more than makes up for it with spectacular Brecon Beacons scenery, unrivalled views of the Tywi Valley and the kind of hairpin bends and switchbacks that’d bring a Swiss Alpine engineer out in hives.

-How long: One day, though it’s far better to extend and stay in the Brecon Beacons area for at least two.
+How long: One day, though it’s far better to extend your trip and stay in the Brecon Beacons area for at least 48 hours.
 The A470 running through the park’s east is also highly recommended.

 Need to know: Make sure to tackle the route north to south.